 INTRODUCTION

 Mollusca is the most diverse animal phylum after Arthropoda, encompassing approximately 93,000 species distributed globally (Escoubas et al., 2016).
-Sharma et al., (2012), reported molluscan diversity and compiled to a pictorial guide of some wetlands in and around Patna Bihar.
-Whereas, Ahirwal et al., (2023) reported biometric evaluation of freshwater snail Pila globosa from the river Ganga in Bihar.
+Sharma et al., (2012) reported on molluscan diversity and compiled a pictorial guide of some wetlands in and around Patna Bihar.
+Meanwhile, Ahirwal et al., (2023) reported a biometric evaluation of freshwater snail Pila globosa from the river Ganga in Bihar.
 Chandravanshi et al., (2023), reported habitat ecology and shellfish diversity of river Burhi Gandak, North Bihar, India.
 Molluscs provide numerous nutritional, health, and environmental benefits, making them a sustainable option as aquatic crops, similar to Makhana (Euryale ferox) and Singhara (Trapa natans) Prasad and Sinha, (2024).
 Freshwater shellfish are considered an important food resource in developing regions of India due to their high protein content, medicinal properties, and nutritional value.
 The freshwater apple snail, belonging to the genus Pila, is a major species of mollusc found in freshwater and grassland ecosystems.
 These snails are consumed for both food and medicinal purposes and contribute to the development of aquatic environments (Borkakti et al., 2009).
 Snails also play a vital role in the aquatic food chain, serving as a food source for various bird and fish species (Patel and Kurhe, 2023).
 Additionally, mollusc shells and meat are used as feed in diverse applications (Ghosh, 2022; Jadhav et al., 2023).
 However, factors such as climate change, water pollution, water scarcity, overexploitation of molluscs, and the unregulated use of pesticides-particularly during the cultivation of fox nuts and water chestnuts have significantly contributed to the decline in snail populations and production (Prasad and Sinha, 2024).
 Snails are known for their high nutritional value, being rich in vitamins, fats, proteins, and essential minerals such as calcium, phosphorus, and iron (Baby et al., 2010; Ghosh et al., 2016).
 Globally, the demand for snail meat is growing, particularly in developing countries (Patel and Kurhe, 2023).
 In Bihar, the snail marketing system is still in its developmental stages and is not as well-established as the fisheries sector.
 Freshwater gastropods are in high demand due to their accessibility and ease of collection, contributing to the economic well-being of tribal communities who sell them Prabhakar and Roy, (2009).
 These gastropods serve as an affordable source of protein for impoverished and marginalized tribal communities in India.
-Despite their importance as food and medicine, there is currently no comprehensive list of species harvested or detailed documentation of the traditional exploitation of each species.
+Even with their importance as food and medicine, there is currently no comprehensive list of species harvested or detailed documentation of the traditional exploitation of each species.
 Some molluscan species also command lucrative overseas markets, benefiting certain tribal communities economically.

 This study was therefore undertaken to document the diversity and abundance of freshwater molluscs harvested in Bihar and to preserve the traditional knowledge associated with their exploitation.